96boards/opencv-color-tracking-demo/README.md

 Camera:  I have initially used a USB camera but plan to transition to a camera mezzanine connected to the DB820c
 Lighting: It is important to create a setup where lighting is controlled and repeatable.
 This is so that when you determine your HSV settings, they are repeatable.

-Example of physical setup is shown below.
+Example of physical setup components is shown below.
 It can be seen that a PVC pipe was cut to allow a camera to see the objects as they flow by.
 It was set up on a 10 degree incline.

 <img src=photos/DemoSetup.jpg width=40% height=40% />

+Also a small light is important to control the lighting.
+Initial prototype was just a shoebox spray painted white on the inside.

 # Demo usage flow
 There are a few steps to perform in order to get the demo set up for your physical environmnet.